-- 5. The Code of Practice applies to all States of Guernsey Departments and Committees and can be applied to all requests for information.
+- 5. The Code of Practice applies to all Committees and service areas across the States of Guernsey and can be applied to all requests for information.
 Any request for information may be dealt with under the Code.
 A request for information may not always be obvious and may not expressly state that it is being made under the Code.
 It is strongly recommended that requests should be made in writing and should expressly state that they are being made under the Code of Practice. - 6.
 The Code of Practice is not designed to replace the handling of routine requests, where those request can be dealt with simply and quickly by communication through a telephone call, email or in a face-to-face meeting. - 7.
 Requests should be made in writing and should expressly state that the information is being requested under the "Code of Practice on Access to Public Information". - 8.
 The request should be sent to information@gov.gg or to:

+Information Requests

+Office for the Policy & Resources Committee

-Information Requests Policy Council Sir Charles Frossard House St Peter Port GUERNSEY GY1 1FH
+Sir Charles Frossard House

+St Peter Port

+GUERNSEY

+GY1 1FH